Won't get fooled again: Income annuities help many baby boomers secure retirement guarantees

 Each product also provides a lifetime guarantee on the monthly income it generates, no matter how the financial markets perform.
 As for funding an income annuity, there are two primary methods: single premium annuities, where a lump sum from sources such as a 401(k) plan rollovers, investments, or an inheritance provides the initial value and flexible premium annuities, where premiums can be made over time.

 For more information on single-premium, fixed immediate annuities in particular, the recent Financial Research Corporation white paper, “Income Annuities Improve Portfolio Outcomes in Retirement”3 is an excellent resource (Download the complete paper, including an executive summary).

-New York Life4 has offered a fixed immediate income annuity for decades and recently debuted a fixed deferred income annuity.
+New York Life4 has offered a fixed immediate income annuity for decades and debuted a fixed deferred income annuity.
 New York Life is also the acknowledged market leader, ranking as the number one provider of income annuities in the country for the sixth consecutive year, as of December 31, 2011.5

 The potential for income annuities to address not only the retirement needs of Boomers but also future generations as well, however, is perhaps the most significant reason for the policies’ increasing popularity in recent years.